 Brace yourself, this answer may surprise you (and gross you out, too)!

-With 54 billion bacterial cells per centimeter, the KITCHEN SPONGE is the most germ-laden object in your home. *That is equivalent to the number of bacteria estimated to be in human feces.
+With 54 billion bacterial cells per centimetre, the KITCHEN SPONGE is the most germ-laden object in your home. *That is equivalent to the number of bacteria estimated to be in human faeces.